masud0074/my-ios/readme.md

 ## Focus

 I have two active spaces on my phone to minimize hand movement & I use folders (with [blank names](https://lifehacker.com/how-to-hide-your-app-folder-names-in-ios-1829744268) to reduce noise) to keep non essential apps away.
 Everything is optimized for reachability and ideally aesthetics (color matching).
+I use dark mode always on iOS unlike macOS where I switch it dynamically from day to evening.

 iPhone for me is a consumption and communication device with limited creation.
 Everything I can do on the phone, I can do faster and better on [macOS](https://github.com/nikitavoloboev/my-mac-os).
 Thus I limit & focus the kinds of activity I can do on the phone.
-Podcasts, chat, making photos, travel..
+Podcasts, chat, making photos..

 ## Applications